In this article

 Post office Fixed Deposit (FD) Rates 2020

-Indian Postal Department also known as India Post provides its customers with Fixed Deposit options to park their surplus money and earn interest on it.
+Indian Postal Department is also known as India Post which provides its customers with Fixed Deposit options to park their surplus money and earn interest on it.
 The Post Office FD interest rates are one of the best rates for fixed deposits offered in India.
 Interest in post office FD is paid annually whereas these are compounded quarterly under this scheme.
 The frequency of people opting for post office fixed deposits is more in rural areas as compared to bank deposit schemes.
 The minimum deposit to be made is as low as Rs.
 200 whereas there is no maximum limit under this scheme.
 However, the deposits made between these limits should be in multiples of Rs.
 200 only.

 Post office Fixed Deposit Rates

 - The post office fixed deposits’ tenure range from 1 year to 5 years

 - Depositors can open multiple FD accounts in any of the post offices

 - Minors of 10 years of age or more can also open and manage these accounts as well

 - Minors, however, will have to apply to convert the account in their name once they hit 18 years